Hedgehog Reconstruction of Polygons: Non-Central Sections and Slabs: Introduction

 then $K=L$. \end{conjecture}

-In \cite{Yaskin2007} Yaskin gave the affirmative answer for convex polytopes $K,L$ and a ball $M$ (so-called $t$-sections for $M$ of radius $t$).
-In \cite{Xiong2008Determination}, Xiong et al.'s also confirmed the conjecture for centrally-symmetric convex bodies with analytic boundary.
+In \cite{Xiong2008Determination}, Xiong, Ma and Cheung confirmed the conjecture for origin-symmetric, strictly convex body $M$ with analytic boundary in the planar case with $K$ and $L$ being polygons.
+Later, in \cite{Yaskin2011}, Yaskin gave the affirmative answer for convex polytopes $K,L$ and a ball $M$ (so-called $t$-sections).
 One of the goals of this paper is to generalize this to a larger class of interior bodies $M$ for $n=2$ that are not necessarily convex.
-In particular, we are interested in envelopes of lines defined by an analytic support function, \textit{analytic hedgehogs}~(\cite{MartinezMaure2023}). \begin{theorem} Let $P$ and $Q$ be convex polygons in $\R^2$ with a non-trivial piecewise analytic hedgehog $M$ in their interiors.
+In particular, we are interested in envelopes of lines defined by an analytic support function, \textit{analytic hedgehogs}~\cite{MartinezMaure2023}.

+\begin{theorem} Let $P$ and $Q$ be convex polygons in $\R^2$ with a non-trivial piecewise analytic hedgehog $M$ in their interiors.
 If for every supporting line $H$ of $M$,

 then $P= Q$. \end{theorem} To formulate the second result, we recall the notion of \textit{slab}, which is the set of points between two parallel hyperplanes.
-If parallel planes with normal $\xi \in S^{n-1}$ are chosen to support a ball of radius $t$, we denote the slab $S_t(\xi)$.
-In \cite{CounterEx}, Ryabogin and Yaskin stated the following, \begin{conjecture} If for two convex bodies $K$ and $L$ in $\R^n$, $n \geq 2$, with a ball in their interiors,
+If parallel planes with unit normal $\xi \in S^{n-1}$ are chosen to be tangent to a ball of radius $t$, we denote the slab $S_t(\xi)$.
+In \cite{RyaboginYaskin2013}, Ryabogin and Yaskin stated the following, \begin{conjecture} If for two origin-symmetric convex bodies $K$ and $L$ in $\R^n$, $n \geq 2$, with a ball in their interiors,

+then $K=L$. \end{conjecture} Simultaneously, the authors emphasized that the condition of origin-symmetry cannot be eliminated (Figure \ref{fig:counter}).
+Consider a rectangle centred at the origin.
+Cut one corner of the rectangle to obtain a polygon $P$.
+To construct a polygon $Q$, rotate $P$ by $180$ degrees about the origin.
+Then we obtain two distinct non-origin-symmetric polygons with the same slab areas in any direction.

-then $K=L$. \end{conjecture} Simultaneously, the authors emphasized that the condition of central-symmetry cannot be dispersed with (Figure \ref{fig:counter}).
-In \cite{Yaskin2009}, Yaskin and Yaskina provided the affirmative answer in the class of polytopes.
-The next theorem extends this observation in the plane to the class of analytic hedgehogs instead of a ball. \begin{theorem} Let $P$ and $Q$ be origin-symmetric convex polygons in $\R^2$ with a non-trivial analytic centrally-symmetric hedgehog $M$ in their interiors.
+In \cite{Yaskin2015}, Yaskin and Yaskina provided the affirmative answer to Conjecture \ref{conj2} in the class of convex polytopes.
+The next theorem extends this observation in the plane to the class of analytic hedgehogs instead of a ball. \begin{theorem} Let $P$ and $Q$ be origin-symmetric convex polygons in $\R^2$ with a non-trivial analytic origin-symmetric hedgehog $M$ in their interiors.
 If

 then $P =Q$. \end{theorem}